A Guide to Bars & Nightlife in Durham

 3001 Cameron Blvd.

-Lastly, meet up with friends for an evening cocktail or night cap in the relaxed ambiance of the Bull Durham Bar at the Washington Duke Inn & Golf Club.
+Lastly, meet up with friends for an evening cocktail or night cap in the relaxed ambiance of the Bull Durham Bar at the Washington Duke Inn & Golf Club, where you can enjoy the fireplace inside or get some fresh air on the recently renovated and expanded outdoor terrace.
 Spend the night and wake up refreshed and ready to play a round of golf at the course on-site, or spend the day exploring Duke University's beautiful campus.